albertan017/HICL/README.md

 The official implementation of the paper HICL: Hashtag-Driven In-Context Learning for Social Media Natural Language Understanding

 We aim to effectively retrieve external data and properly fine-tune bi-directional models to advance generic NLU on social media.
-We first pre-train an embedding model to help any social media post in context enriching by retrieving another relevant post; then, we insert trigger terms to fuse the enriched context for language models to refer to in semantics learning under sparsity.
+We first pre-train an embedding model, #Encoder, to help any social media post in context enriching by retrieving another relevant post; then, we insert trigger terms to fuse the enriched context for language models to refer to in semantics learning under sparsity.
 The framework can easily be plugged into various task-specific fine-tuning frameworks as external features and broadly benefits downstream social media tasks.

 Fig.1 The workflow to pre-train #Encoder on 179M Twitter posts, each containing a hashtag.